blackmann/compa/website/src/home/content/code-of-conduct.md

   address, without their explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting
+- Uploading incorrect or misleading information
+- Using the platform to promote or sell products or services

 ## Enforcement Responsibilities